 - 200 hours of community service (with at least 100 hours at the same site)

 - 15 credits of coursework, including three one-credit leadership courses:

 Course List Code Title Credits BIZ 1200 Leadership, Service, and Self 1 BIZ 2200 Leadership, Service and Groups 1 BIZ 3200 Leadership, Service & Society 1

-There are numerous, exciting opportunities for Service Leaders to complete their 200 hours of community service.
+There are numerous exciting opportunities for service leaders to complete their 200 hours of community service.
+Serving at least 100 of those hours at the same not-for-profit allows the service leader's growth in their knowledge of the operations and needs of the organization to advance concurrently with their progress in the business curriculum.
+Service leaders are able to apply the business theory they are learning in the classroom for the benefit of their service organization thereby furthering the mission of the not-for-profit.
 The available service sites are diverse, and each one provides opportunities to gain meaningful leadership experience and make personal connections while serving the economically poor and marginalized of society.

 The required 15 credits of coursework can be fulfilled through normal business degree requirements.
-In addition to the 3 required courses (BIZ 1200 Leadership, Service, and Self (0-1 cr), BIZ 2200 Leadership, Service and Groups (0-1 cr), BIZ 3200 Leadership, Service & Society (0-1 cr)), courses may be selected from an array of disciplines including African American Studies, Communication, History, Philosophy, Psychology, Public Policy, Social Work, Sociology, and Theology.
+In addition to the three required courses (BIZ 1200 Leadership, Service, and Self (1 cr), BIZ 2200 Leadership, Service and Groups (1 cr), BIZ 3200 Leadership, Service & Society (1 cr)), courses may be selected from an array of disciplines including African American studies, communication, history, philosophy, psychology, public policy, social work, sociology, and theology.

 Through the BIZ 1200 Leadership, Service, and Self (1 cr), BIZ 2200 Leadership, Service and Groups (1 cr), and BIZ 3200 Leadership, Service & Society (1 cr) courses, students learn the theory behind leadership and practice integrating their service experiences into their lives and professional careers.